sighupio/furyctl/docs/drydock.md

 the wizard, already filled in where the documentation gives a value.

 Every free-text field has a source next to it: a literal value, an environment variable, the contents of a file, a path, or a URL.
-The wizard preselects one where the value is a secret or belongs outside the file, as with the SSH key below. `furyctl` expands these when it applies the configuration, so nothing sensitive has to live in the YAML.
+A field whose value is a secret starts on the source that suits it, and picking `Environment variable` proposes the variable name as well. `furyctl` expands these when it applies the configuration, so nothing sensitive has to live in the YAML.

 The `?` next to a label opens the explanation and a realistic example, which one click copies into the field.